MAGALA-RICHARD/apsimNGpy/doc/api.rst

-          Passing compression options as keys in dict is supported for compression modes 'gzip', 'bz2', 'zstd', and 'zip'.
+          Passing compression options as keys in dict is supported for compression modes 'gzip', 'bz2', 'zstd', and 'zip'. quoting : optional constant from csv module Defaults to csv.QUOTE_MINIMAL.

-       .. versionchanged:: 1.2.0

-           Compression is supported for binary file objects.

-       .. versionchanged:: 1.2.0

-           Previous versions forwarded dict entries for 'gzip' to `gzip.open` instead of `gzip.GzipFile` which prevented
-           setting `mtime`.

-   quoting : optional constant from csv module
-       Defaults to csv.QUOTE_MINIMAL.
 If you have set a `float_format` then floats are converted to strings and thus csv.QUOTE_NONNUMERIC